IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Experimental Databases and Setup

 \subsection{Implementation Details}

-In this paper, we propose an effective and flexible IRNet, which can be integrated with existing PLL methods.
-Since PiCO \cite{wang2022pico} has demonstrated its disambiguation performance in PLL, we integrate IRNet with PiCO to deal with noisy PLL.
-For PiCO, we utilize the same experimental setup as the original paper to eliminate its effects on the final results.
-There are mainly two user-specific parameters in IRNet, i.e., the margin $\tau_\epsilon$ and the number of augmentations $K$.
+IRNet mainly contains two user-specific parameters: the margin $\tau_\epsilon$ and the number of augmentations $K$.
 We select $\tau_\epsilon$ from $\{0.0001, 0.001, 0.002, 0.004, 0.008, 0.016\}$ and $K$ from $\{1, 2\}$.
-To optimize all trainable parameters, we leverage the SGD optimizer and set the maximum number of epochs to $E_{\max}=1000$.
+To optimize all trainable parameters, we exploit the SGD optimizer and set the maximum number of epochs to $E_{\max}=1000$.
 We set the initial learning rate to $0.01$ and adjust it using the cosine scheduler.
 Train/test splits are provided in our experimental datasets.
-Following previous works \cite{wen2021leveraged, wang2022pico}, we separate a clean validation set from the training set for hyper-parameter tuning.
-Then we transform the validation set back to its partially labeled version and merge it into the training set to obtain final classifiers.
-To evaluate the performance of different methods, we conduct each experiment three times with different random seeds and report the average results on the test set.
-All experiments are implemented with PyTorch \cite{paszke2019pytorch} and carried out with NVIDIA Tesla V100 GPU.
+We conduct each experiment three times with distinct random seeds and report the average results on the test set.
+All experiments are implemented with PyTorch \cite{paszke2019pytorch} and carried out with NVIDIA Tesla V100 GPUs.

-For PLL baselines, we utilize the identical experimental settings according to their original papers for a fair comparison.
-For noisy PLL baselines, we rely on noise-robust loss functions and do not leverage label correction.
-There are two hyper-parameters in SCE, i.e., $\lambda_c$ and $\lambda_r$.
-We choose $\lambda_c$ from $\{0.1, 1.0, 6.0\}$ and $\lambda_r$ from $\{0.1, 1.0\}$.
-Meanwhile, we select the user-specific parameter $\lambda_g$ in GCE from $\{0.5, 0.6, 0.7\}$.